 The German Youth Hostel Association (DJH) hopes that a stay in our youth hostels will be an enjoyable experience for all our visitors.
-The hostels offer for many guests not just the surroundings and opportunities for meeting one another, but also bring together people of very different ages and cultural backgrounds, all with their own particular ways of behaving, doing things and organising their day.
+The hostels offer for many guests not just the surroundings and opportunities for meeting one another, but also bring together people of very different ages and cultural backgrounds, all with their own particular needs and ways of behaving and organising their day.
 That is why all youth hostels have house rules to help in providing the right framework for a comfortable stay.
 So please remember that the rules set out here are for the benefit of all our guests.
 Group leaders and teachers bear the responsibility for their groups.

 Visitors with reservations can arrange their arrival time individually with the hostel management.
 If no other arrangements have been made, promised beds will be kept for you until 6 p.m.
 If they have not been claimed by then, they may be given to other visitors.

 Visitors without reservations can enquire by telephone or in the youth hostel to find out if there is room for them in the hostel.